Line 6 Finch West: Route description

-From west to east, the 10.3 km line will run from Humber Polytechnic's North Campus at Highway 27 in northern Etobicoke, starting at Humber College station (which will use the institution's former name) to Finch West station on the University branch of Line 1 Yonge–University, at Keele Street in North York.
-Between the two terminals, there will be 16 on-street stops, all along Finch Avenue, where tracks run in the middle of the street, segregated from traffic.
-In mid-block, the street will be 36 m wide, with the LRT right-of-way being about 8 m wide.
-The line will have six intermediate turnback points in addition to the turnbacks at the two terminal stations.
+From west to east, the 10.3 km line runs from Humber Polytechnic's North Campus at Highway 27 in northern Etobicoke, starting at Humber College station (which uses the institution's former name), to Finch West station on the University branch of Line 1 Yonge–University, at Keele Street in North York.
+Between the two terminals, there are 16 on-street stops, all along Finch Avenue, where tracks run in the middle of the street, segregated from traffic.
+In mid-block sections, the street is 36 m wide, with the LRT right-of-way being about 8 m wide.
+The line has six intermediate turnback points in addition to the turnbacks at the two terminal stations.

-From its western terminal at Humber College station, the line will run north in a trench along the west side of Highway 27 to its intersection with Finch Avenue, where the line will curve east in a short tunnel under the intersection and rise to street level along Finch Avenue.
+From its western terminal at Humber College station, the line runs north in a trench along the west side of Highway 27 to its intersection with Finch Avenue, where the line curves east in a short tunnel under the intersection and rises to street level along Finch Avenue.

-On Finch Avenue east of Highway 27, there will be two centre-reserved lanes for the LRT flanked by two traffic lanes in each direction as well as bicycle lanes.
-The Westmore stop will be the first stop (from west to east) of 16 along the route.
+On Finch Avenue east of Highway 27, there are two centre-reserved lanes for the LRT flanked by two traffic lanes in each direction as well as bicycle lanes.
+The Westmore stop is the first stop (from west to east) of 16 along the route.

-After passing the Martin Grove stop, the line will circumvent the north side of the Albion Centre shopping mall (Note: The Albion Centre (a.k.a. the Albion Mall) is a shopping centre on a triangular site bounded by Albion Road on the west, Kipling Avenue on the east and Finch Avenue on its north edge with three stops: Albion, Stevenson and Mount Olive (Kipling Avenue).) with three stops: Albion, Stevenson and Mount Olive located within a distance of about 800 m.
+After passing the Martin Grove stop, the line circumvents the north side of the Albion Centre shopping mall (Note: The Albion Centre (a.k.a. the Albion Mall) is a shopping centre on a triangular site bounded by Albion Road on the west, Kipling Avenue on the east and Finch Avenue on its north edge with three stops: Albion, Stevenson and Mount Olive (Kipling Avenue).) with three stops: Albion, Stevenson and Mount Olive located within a distance of about 800 m.

-At the Rowntree Mills stop, the line will cross the Humber River where Islington Avenue and Finch Avenue intersect on a bridge over the river with far-side stops on opposite sides of the river.
+At the Rowntree Mills stop, the line crosses the Humber River where Islington Avenue and Finch Avenue intersect on a bridge over the river with far-side stops on opposite sides of the river.
 (Note: The Humber River is the boundary between the Etobicoke and North York districts of Toronto.)